lizaodawn/IMMARKUS-wiki-clone/t_06-Working-with-Metadata.md

 You can create metadata schemas in the Data Model view.
 The metadata can be recorded at the folder (or sub-folder) level as well as at the individual image level.
 - The [Image Metadata]() schema defines how you describe individual __image files__ in your collection.
-- The [Folder Metadata] () schema defines how you record information about the __directory folders__ in your collection.
+- The [folder metadata](https://github.com/rsimon/immarkus/wiki/t_06-Working-with-Metadata#adding-folder-metadata) schema defines how you record information about the __directory folders__ in your collection.
 This can be useful in case your folders represent sub-collections.

 ## Adding Folder Metadata